 - How do I avoid using this money?
 First, take your time with what qualifies as an emergency!
 If something comes up unexpectedly—like needing new tires after hitting potholes on the way home from work—you should dip into this fund; however, don’t treat every little thing like life or death (for example: buying lunch out every day).

 Create a will.

 - Create a will.
-A will is a legal document that details how you want your property distributed after your death and appoints an executor to fulfil your wishes.
+A will is a legal document that details how you want your property distributed after your death and appoints an executor to fulfill your wishes.
 Having a will can ensure that all the people you care about and want to share in your estate are protected from legal complications or having their interests overlooked if there are no other legal documents (such as powers of attorney).

-- Consider updating it periodically, for example, when there is a significant change in family structure or financial circumstances, such as marriage or divorce, birth/adoption of children, marriage breakdown etc.
+- Consider updating it periodically, for example, when there is a significant change in family structure or financial circumstances, such as marriage or divorce, birth/adoption of children, marriage breakdown, etc.

 Consider filing for bankruptcy or other debt-relief options if necessary.